surkovich/allm-challenge/readme.md

 - Still more tests can be added, but I covered the main workflow.
 Check VisitControllerIntegrationTest.
 - Instead of deleting visits we can just mark them as deleted.
 Can be useful just in case...
 Or maybe just adding audit collection is enough

+- Repositories are split to crud repositories and "logical" ones.
+It also can be discussed.
+But this approach helps hide any mentioning of JPA from service, and also looks not too bad in terms of testing.
+Of course, this is not the only possible way.
+Could use JPQL/criteriaAPI/combine CRUD and logical operations in the same classes.
+Any of these ways would have its tradeoffs and profits.